quux00/kstorm/README.md

 The in-memory `SentenceSpout` topologies can be run in local mode by setting the System property `localmode=true` (defaults to false).

-The KafkaSpout based topology cannot be run in local mode.
+The KafkaSpout based topologies cannot be run in local mode.

 ## Running the KafkaSpout based wordcount example

 Install and start ZooKeeper, Storm and Kafka (see version notes above).
-This example assumes both are running on localhost.
+This example assumes all are running on localhost.
 If not, you will need to change the `zkHostPort` settings in the kafka `WordCountAckedTopology` and `WordCountNonAckedTopology` classes to point to where zookeeper is running.

 Create the "sentences" topic in Kafka: